excenter/protractor-screenshots-on-demand/README.md

 1.
 #[Create the folder structure you want your screenshots to export to]

-  Because I'm using it with a CI server, and don't want the png files to be stored in git, I created generated/screenshots folders, and added a .gitignore that simply contains '\*.png'
+  Because I'm using it with a CI server, and don't want the png files to be stored in git, I created generated/screenshots folders, and added a .gitignore that simply contains`'\*.png`
   The folder for the screenshots to export to must exist, or protractor will throw errors and fail tests.

 2.